AleksandraPrzybylska/BoVW-Project/README.md

 $ pip install -r requirements.txt
 ```

-If you want to train toyr classifier, you need to pass the directory path:
+If you want to train your classifier, you need to pass the directory path:
 ```python
 data_path = Path('train/')
 ```

 To run this project:
 ```
 $ python main.py
 ```